What is Akka?

 - Monitoring & Management (formerly called Atmos)

-Cloudy Akka have been discontinued and the Cluster support is now being moved into the Open Source version of Akka (the upcoming Akka 2.1), while the Monitoring & Management (Atmos) is now rebranded into Typesafe Console and is part of the commercial subscription for the Typesafe Stack (see below for details).
+Cloudy Akka has been discontinued and the Cluster support is now being moved into the Open Source version of Akka (the upcoming Akka 2.1), while Monitoring & Management (Atmos) has been re-branded as the Typesafe Console, which is now part of the commercial subscription for the Typesafe Stack (see below for details).

 Akka is now also part of the Typesafe Stack.